Manual Testing vs Automation Testing

 - other reusable modules

-It is important to choose the right automation testing framework, as it could optimize the testing process by delivering high performance with low maintenance costs.
+Choosing the right automation testing framework is essential, as it could optimize the testing process by delivering high performance with low maintenance costs.

-This framework could be linear, structured, data-driven, key-driven, hybrid or agile in nature depending upon the business requirements.
+Depending on the business requirements, this framework could be linear, structured, data-driven, key-driven, hybrid, or agile.
 The automation framework provides the required infrastructure that the automation testing tool can use to perform testing.

 - cost efficiency,